 Listen, I’ve searched through and through my family tree to hunt out any trace of French in my lineage.
 It’s nowhere to be found.
 Apparently my undying fascination of French culture is built on a foundation of croissant consumption, not some innate inner tug towards the homeland.
 Regardless, I will forever be starry-eyed over the language, the scenery, and those precise methods of cooking.
 There’s something about that place that is almost fairytale-like, you know?

-So even though there’s not a hint of Parisian in my blood, today we’re whipping out treats for Bastille Day which is coming up on July 14th.
+So even though there’s not a hint of Parisian in my blood, today we’re whipping out treats for Bastille Day.
 Why?
-Well, I think there’s some of you out there who are a little like me- willing and ready to celebrate just about anything at any point in time if there’s fun and food and a party to be had.
+Well, I think there’s some of you out there who are a little like me- willing and ready to celebrate just about anything if there’s fun and food and a party to be had.
 So let’s do this.
 Let’s celebrate the French Revolution, okay?

-Croquembouche is a classic French dessert usually made by towering a cone-shaped stack of profiteroles and spinning it in a web of candied caramel.
+Croquembouche is a classic French dessert that towers cone-shaped stacks of profiteroles spun with candied caramel.
 I’m not typically one to shy away from making intricate, time-requiring desserts, but the thought of making over a hundred homemade cream puffs while risking third-degree burns to spin magma-hot candy around said tower was all out-terrifying to me.
 No thank you.
 Instead, I decided we’d take the easy (and delicious) way out by making a doughnut croquembouche.
 Spoiler alert: I even skipped the effort of homemade doughnuts and bought these!
 That means less time baking, more time spent eating doughnuts- a wise decision, if you ask me.